 You can claim Maternity Allowance once you’ve been pregnant for 26 weeks and can ask for the fortnightly or monthly payments to start 11 weeks before your baby is due.

-Should I Voluntarily Pay Class 2 National Insurance If I am Employed and Self-Employed?
+Paying Class 2 National Insurance If You are Employed and Self-Employed?

 When you are employed, your employer will deduct Class 1 National Insurance from your salary if you meet the thresholds for paying it.